-A major challenge when deploying dataflow pipelines to run on Kubernetes is how to handle Kerberos principals and keytabs needed when pipelines write to secure Hadoop.
+A major challenge when deploying data pipelines to run on Kubernetes is how to handle Kerberos principals and Kerberos keytabs needed when pipelines write to secure Hadoop.

-One approach, of using Kerberos keytabs for principals of the form @ (without a host field), incurs security risks as a keytab for such a principal could be used on any host in the enterprise.
-Best practice for Kerberos principals is that they be of the form /@.
+The use of Kerberos keytabs for principals of the form name@realm (without a host field), incurs security risks as a keytab for such a principal could be used on any host in the enterprise.
+Best practice for Kerberos principals is that they be of the form name/host@realm.

 Here is how the StreamSets Provisioning Agent, in conjunction with StreamSets Control Hub, automates the Kerberos aspects of the deployment process: